 Datasheet

-Active discharge is a known method to discharge the stored energy in a capacitor (or any other energy storing element) in a controlled manner in which the system voltage can reach a safe value within a certain amount of time.
+Active discharge is a method of discharging stored energy in a capacitor (or any other energy-storing element) in a controlled manner.
+This allows the system voltage to reach a safe value within a certain amount of time, thereby preventing the risk of electrical shock.
+Active discharge is distinguished from passive discharge or bleed resistors in such, that the discharge process is faster and actively initiated and therefore leads highe efficiency of the system during normal operation.

 Reference Design Files